Chrome keeps crashing on Mac? Proven fixes (2025 update)

 However, like any other browser, Google Chrome is not perfect, and it does sometimes crash.
 And for some people, it just keeps crashing.
 So, if that happens to you, and you ask yourself, “why does Chrome keep closing?” here’s what to do about it.

-Before we proceed with the fixes, let us explain you why Chrome keeps freezing on Mac:
+Before we proceed with the fixes, let us explain why Chrome keeps freezing on Mac:

 • High memory and CPU usage.
 Chrome is known for being a significant resource hogger, so if you have a lot of browser tabs open and, at the same time, have multiple apps running in the background, your Mac will run out of memory.
 As a result, Chrome will freeze or crash.
 The same goes for the CPU.

 • Hardware acceleration is enabled.
-Hardware acceleration is a feature developed to make watching videos, scrolling pages, and running other graphics-intensive processes on the websites more smoothly.
-However, it increases GPU, and so may cause Chrome to crash or become unresponsive.
+Hardware acceleration is a feature developed to make watching videos, scrolling pages, and running other graphics-intensive processes on websites smooth.
+However, it increases GPU usage, and so may cause Chrome to crash or become unresponsive.

 • Misconfigured settings.
 You may have changed some settings by mistake, and it leads to Chrome crashes.